al1kss/unit3_project/README.md

 ```
 #### I used AutoIncrement for all IDs since, AutoIncrement is a feature in SQL that allows you to automatically generate unique values for a column when new rows are inserted into a table
 #### Password Security
-To safeguard user credentials, I implemented password hashing using a custom module named 'secure_password'.
+To safeguard user credentials, I implemented password hashing using a custom module named `secure_password`.
 This module provides two key functions:
-- 'encrypt_password(password)': Hashes the plain-text password (using a secure SHA-256 algorithm) before storing it in the database.
+- `encrypt_password(password)`: Hashes the plain-text password (using a secure SHA-256 algorithm) before storing it in the database.
-- 'check_password(user_password, hashed_password)': Verifies the provided password during login by comparing its hash with the stored hash.
+- `check_password(user_password, hashed_password)`: Verifies the provided password during login by comparing its hash with the stored hash.
 For example, during registration:
 ```.py
 password_hash = encrypt_password(password)